-The Graduate Certificate in Quantitative Educational Research places an emphasis on acquiring the skills necessary not only to complete statistical calculations, but to know how and when to apply and use appropriate calculations.
-This 15 credit-hour certificate prepares students from various disciplines to conduct research that documents the effects of educational programs and school outcomes.
-The courses required for this certificate are advanced educational research/statistics courses and provide those completing the certificate with significant and valuable knowledge and skills beyond what is required for typical degree requirements.
+The Graduate Certificate in Quantitative Research places an emphasis on acquiring the skills necessary to not only complete statistical calculations, but to know how and when to apply and use appropriate calculations.
+This 15 credit-hour certificate prepares students to conduct research that documents the effects of educational programs as well as school and learner outcomes.
+The courses required for this certificate are advanced educational research/statistics courses that provide those completing the certificate with a skill set that goes beyond what is required for typical degree requirements.

-The primary mission of the Educational Research Program is to offer a quality graduate program that prepares scholars to critically engage with educational research and evaluation, develop appropriate and innovative research design, and contribute conceptually sound analyses to the overlapping fields of education, the social sciences, and the health sciences.
+The primary mission of the Educational Research Program aims to offer a quality graduate program that prepares scholars to critically engage with educational research and evaluation, to develop appropriate and innovative research design, and to contribute conceptually sound analyses to the research problems of the field.

 The Educational Research Program offers the PhD in educational research and post-master's certificate in qualitative or quantitative research.
-There is an EdS offered in conjunction with educational psychology.
-There are also two MA options offered in collaboration with educational psychology.
-These options are learning and evaluation (thesis and nonthesis options), and program evaluation (nonthesis only).
+An EdS is offered in conjunction with educational psychology and two MA options are offered in collaboration with educational psychology, which include a learning and evaluation option (thesis and nonthesis), and a program evaluation option (nonthesis only).
 The degrees require coursework in educational statistics, assessment/measurement, program evaluation, and qualitative research.
 A student may choose to specialize in educational statistics, program evaluation, assessment/measurement, research methodology, or qualitative research at the PhD level.
 Field experiences are required as part of the program.

 |BER 641 or||Multivariate Statistics||3|